smartobjectoriented/soo/doc/source/specifications/specifications.rst

    :hidden:

    ME/SOO.blind/SOO.blind
+   ME/SOO.switch/SOO.switch

 This sections contains the specifications for the parts which are on-development.

+- SOO.blind
+- SOO.switch